 The truth is it doesn’t.
 There’s quite a bit of information out there about the color of shingles you should purchase based on the climate where you live and how energy efficient you want your home to be.
 The good news is modern shingles are designed with some of the most advanced technology that the market has ever seen.
 The difference in performance of your shingles caused by the color is virtually non-existent.
+Where is does matter is with your personal taste and how your roof color matches your style, house architecture and any future exterior improvement such as outdoor living spaces – contact your Kansas City deck or patio builder with help there.
 With that being said, here you can find out the truth about roof color and what you should believe.

 Light vs. Dark Roof Shingles

 If you have done research in the past, you likely know that lighter roof shingles are better for warmer climates.
 Also, darker shingles are better in colder climates.

 If you take this information at face value, it does make some sense.
 A darker color shingle is going to absorb more heat, and when a roof is warmer, it means the ice and snow will melt or slide off.
 With lighter colors, the sun rays are reflected.
 This helps to keep a roof cooler and helps homeowners in hotter climates save on energy costs.

 With today’s roofing technology, though, the darkness and lightness of your asphalt shingles won’t have much effect on how energy efficient your home is.
 What is more likely to have a bigger impact on efficiency levels is the quality of the shingles installed.

 What is More Important Than the Color of Your Shingles?